-✓ Difficulty/Restriction due to reduced ROM, contracture, swelling or pain Difficulty/abnormality due to weakness/asymmetry/ poor quality of movement Difficulty due to understanding/ clumsiness/ motor planning Difficulty due to other observations e.g .hypermobility Active movement of knees Knee flexion/extension 0 Hypermobility in knees Leg length discrepancy (1cm or more) Eyeball or can measure ✓ Passive movement of hips Hip flexion/internal and external rotation ✓ Lower limb reflexes Patella, ankle, Babinski ✓ Bend forwards and touch toes Forward flexion of spine ~ Head raise in supine Chin towards chest in midline ✓ Rise from the floor (from supine) in less than 3 seconds Look for Gowers', quality of movement, use of furniture ✓ Functional squat to floor and rise (to retrieve toy) ✓ Standing on one leg right and left eyes open age 5-6 up to 10 seconds age 7-10 > than 10 seconds 5 seconds on L, 4 seconds on R Stand on one leg R and L eyes closed (aged 7-10 only) ✓ Harder Hopping age 5-6 up to 5 hops age 7-10 > 5 hops ✓ Jump 2 feet together Age 5-6 3 times age 7-10 (3 forward, 2 back, 1 left) ✓ Ball skills -throw and catch small ball Age 5-6 2 times (both hands) Age 7-10 5 times (dominant hand) ✓
+✓ Difficulty/Restriction due to reduced ROM, contracture, swelling or pain Difficulty/abnormality due to weakness/asymmetry/ poor quality of movement Difficulty due to understanding/ clumsiness/ motor planning Difficulty due to other observations e.g .hypermobility Active movement of knees Knee flexion/extension > Leg length discrepancy (1cm or more) Eyeball or can measure ✓ Passive movement of hips Hip flexion/internal and external rotation √ Lower limb reflexes Patella, ankle, Babinski Bend forwards and √ touch toes Forward flexion of spine √ Head raise in supine Chin towards chest in midline ✓ Rise from the floor (from supine) in less than 3 seconds Look for Gowers', quality of √ Functional squat to floor and rise (to retrieve toy) ✓ Standing on one leg right and left eyes open age 5-6 up to 10 seconds age 7-10 > than 10 seconds √ Stand on one leg R and L eyes closed (aged 7-10 only) X unable Hopping age 5-6 up to 5 hops age 7-10 > 5 hops ✓ Jump 2 feet together Age 5-6 3 times age 7-10 (3 forward, 2 back, 1 left) X Couldn't remember sequence Ball skills -throw and catch small ball Age 5-6 2 times (both hands) Age 7-10 5 times (dominant hand) X Could only do 2 handed

-Name.....Patient A.....
-D.O.B.....
-NHS Number.....
+Name.....Patient A.......
+D.O.B......
+NHS Number......
 Red flag checklist completed Y/N

 Screening questions Comments Do you (or does your child) have any pain or stiffness in their joints, muscles or back, that is impacting on your (their) daily life?
 If yes, does the pain change over the course of the day?
-Do you (or does your child) have any difficulty getting yourself (him/herself) dressed without any help?
-Do you (or does your child) have any difficulty walking from one place to another (for example walking to school)?
-Some knee pain when walking longer distances Do you have (or have you ever had) any concerns about your child's development (either gaining new skills or losing established skills)?
-When you think back, are there any skills that you have tried to learn (or teach your child to do) that have taken longer than you think it should have (for example tying shoe laces, riding a bike, playing a ball game)?
-With regards to everyday activities such as running and jumping, can you (or can your child) keep up with other children of a similar age?
-Would you ever describe yourself (or your child) as being 'accident prone' or more likely to have trips and falls?
-Can be clumsy sometimes and trips over fresh air
+Do you (or does your child) have any difficulty getting yourself x Struggles with (him/herself) dressed without any help? buttons on tops and zips Do you (or does your child) have any difficulty walking from one place to x Hard to walk another (for example walking to school)? longer distances Do you have (or have you ever had) any concerns about your child's x Late walker development (either gaining new skills or losing established skills)?
+When you think back, are there any skills that you have tried to learn (or x Learnt to ride teach your child to do) that have taken longer than you think it should bíke at 9 have (for example tying shoe laces, riding a bike, playing a ball game)?
+Still struggles with laces With regards to everyday activities such as running and jumping, can you x Not a very good (or can your child) keep up with other children of a similar age? runner Would you ever describe yourself (or your child) as being 'accident x Poor spatial prone' or more likely to have trips and falls? awareness